yoshinao-takada/ZnccWork2/docs/Image.md

-# Design of image container considering summed-area table and template matching
+# Design of image container considering [summed-area table](https://en.wikipedia.org/wiki/Summed-area_table) and Quasi-[ZNCC](https://en.wikipedia.org/wiki/Cross-correlation) template matching
+__Note__: Quasi-ZNCC is not an acknowledged word.
+I have created it in this document.

 The image container is implemented in `ZnccC/ImageC.c` for C-language and `ZnccISPC/Image.isph` for ISPC language.
 Implemented algorithms are same for both.
 I explain mainly C version which data structure is a little simpler than ISPC version